 No defense is bulletproof, but there’s no reason to let yourself be an easy target when the (generally affordable) basics provided above can minimize the threat to your business.
 If you would like to learn more about our philosophy on security or would like to speak with one of our MOXFIVE Technical Advisors, send us a message at firstname.lastname@example.org or through our website at www.moxfive.com/contact to get in touch.

-After a successful career on Wall Street where he specialized in managing and pricing equity offerings, Mike set his sights on the cyber security market.
-As an entrepreneur, Mike has established a track record of building multi-million dollar businesses and has proven a unique ability to pinpoint needs within the industry.
-As Founder & CEO, Mike leads the strategic vision of MOXFIVE and has quickly established its reputation as a leading technical advisory firm.
+After beginning his career on Wall Street where he specialized in managing and pricing equity offerings, Mike set his sights on the cyber security market.
+As an entrepreneur, Mike has established a track record of building high growth cybersecurity businesses and has proven a unique ability to pinpoint needs within the industry.
+As Founder & CEO, Mike leads the strategic vision of MOXFIVE and has quickly established its reputation as a leading technical advisory firm specializing in incident management and business resilience.